thomassuedbroecker/cloud-native-starter/workshop-one-service/1-prereqs.md

 ![Select the tab Access](images/verify-cluster-access-3.png)

-5. Follow the written steps in the **Access**, by inserting the commands into your terminal session.
+5. Follow the steps in the **Access** tab, by starting from **After your cluster provision ..** and inserting the commands into your terminal session.

 ![Follow the steps in the Access tab, by starting from "After your cluster provision" and inserting the commands into your terminal session.](images/verify-cluster-access-4.png)